sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 ---

 Names don’t affect the way our code works, but they do affect the way we read it.
 Misleading or imprecise names can cause misunderstandings and make the code harder to understand and change.
 They can even cause bugs when we act based on incorrect assumptions caused by bad names.

+Additionally, it’s hard to understand what a certain value is when it doesn’t have a name.
+For example, it could be a mysterious number, an obscure function parameter, or a complex condition.
+In all these cases, by naming things, we could tremendously improve code readability.

 Start thinking about: